 The server responsible for issuing access tokens to the client after successfully authenticating and authorizing the client.
 The Authorization server is sometimes also responsible for user authentication

-Possible ways a client can obtain an Access Token.
-OCLC support three different flows:
+Possible ways a client can obtain an Access Token based on the type of application.

 The 80 character public portion of the WSKey.